oplS16projects/Erardi-Cushing-Bainbridge-PrismBlogging/README.md

 # Project Title: Racket Blogging Platform for GUI II Project - prsmphoto.com

 ### Statement
 We want to create a blogging platform for our GUI II Project, Prism.
 We've been developing this website over the semester and we have a few actual users.
-Unfortunately, we currently have no way to communicate the new features we've added to the website to our current userbase, which is an issue because we've been adding heaps of functionality to our website which would greatly enhance their experience.
+Unfortunately, we currently have no way to communicate the new features we've added to the website to our users, which is an issue as we've been adding heaps of functionality to our website which would greatly enhance the user's experience.

-We hope to learn how to assimilate a racket backend into a website's technology stack.
+Blog posts that we add with our GUI client to the mongoDb will then be displayed on an html page created with Racket web server.

 ### Analysis

-Recusion will definitely be a main component of our project.
-We hope to create a main procedure which will recursively call itsself which will be in charge of creating the blog posts.
-As far as storing the information in the mongoDB database goes, I'm fairly sure this process will also be recursive.
-We hope to use mostly functional programming throughout this project, but we might need to use some state-modification approaches for certain tasks.
+Recursion will definitely be a main component of our project.
+We hope to create a main procedure which will recursively call itself which will be in charge of creating the blog posts.
+Blog posts will be stored as a data structure local in our project after creation in the GUI client, this data will then be added into the database as a new "document".

 ### Data set or other source materials